Welcome, and thank you for visiting the Rockpools Counselling site.

 Working together I can help you gain greater insight into the difficulties you are facing, help you to understand why you act or react to them the way you do, and see how you can start to make better, heathier choices moving forward.

 Counselling sessions for individuals last 50 minutes, usually taking place on a weekly basis, and cost £45 per session.
 I also provide a limited number of spaces for those on low-income or for students; contact me to enquire about availability.
-An initial telephone consultation to be booked for 20 minutes is free.
+A free initial telephone consultation will be booked for up to 30 minutes.
 I accept payment by card/contactless or bank transfer.

 Note that if you want to cancel an appointment I require 48 hours’ notice; otherwise you will still need to pay for any sessions missed.